fvalverd/AutoApi/README.md

 AutoApi can receive a configuration file using two methods, one is defining an environment variable with the name **AUTOAPI_SETTINGS** where the value is the file path.
 The other way is passing the parameter **config_path** to the constructor of AutoApi object with the file path.

-If you are going to use the given script to run AutoApi, you can give [the configuration file as a parameter with the flag *-f*](#running-autoapi), that script uses one of the previous options.
+If you are going to use the given script to run AutoApi, you can provide [the configuration file as a parameter with the flag *-f*](#running-autoapi), that script uses one of the previous options.

 ## **AutoApi features**